shaharv/docs/wiki/dotnet/NGEN and Native Images.md

 For verifying images are indeed loaded, the `FUSLOGVW.exe` utility could be used.
 `FUSLOGVW.exe` provides GUI for inspecting and managing the logs of the native image binder.

-**Note: You must have administrator privileges for configuting FUSLOGVW.exe.
+**Note: You must have administrator privileges for configuring FUSLOGVW.exe.**

 First, configure the utility:
 - Run `FUSLOGVW.exe`.